TypeRocket/docs/v5/cookies.md

 tr_cookie()->delete('cookie_name');
 ```

-*Note: Cookies must be deleted before any headers are sent.
-This is before anything is printed to the screen.*
+! **Note**: Cookies must be deleted before any headers are sent.
+This is before anything is printed to the screen.

 ## Transient Cookies